 Step 2: Bibliography Citations

-You bib in Chicago and Turabian style will try to provide as much information as it can about your source.
-These styles break out a different format for all different types of sources like books, web sources, lectures and, even, unpublished materials.
+You bibliography in Chicago and Turabian style will try to provide as much information as it can about your source.
+These styles break out a different format for all different types of sources.
+For instance, books, web sources, lectures and, even, unpublished materials are formatted differently.
 An example citation looks like:

 How to Choose

-You know how to set them up.
-Learn which one you should use.
+You now know how to set them up.
+Learn which style you should use.

 - APA is for the sciences.
 It covers social science, psychology and human services, to name a few.
 If you are writing a psychology term paper, this might be your style.

-- MLA is for you humanities, language and literature buffs.
+- MLA is for humanities, language and literature.
 It can also include some sciences.
 An English paper in high school might use MLA.